Monitor

 - Drill down to a single trading account when investigating specific trades or issues.

-Step 5: Interpret changes over time
+Interpret changes over time

-Section titled “Step 5: Interpret changes over time”While holdings show the current snapshot, you can pair them with:
+Section titled “Interpret changes over time”While holdings show the latest account state available to Structure, you can pair them with:

-- Strategy‑level activity (trades and orders).
+- Strategy‑level activity (order activity and fills where available).

 - Time‑series views of P&L and exposure (where available).